Nevsun Resources

 Nevsun Resources Ltd was a Canadian diversified mid-tier miner with a portfolio of base metal assets.
 The company was acquired by Zijin Mining Group Company Limited on December 29, 2018.
-The company's three principal assets are its ownership interest in the Timok Project, a high-grade copper-gold development project in Serbia, its Bisha zinc-copper mine in Eritrea, and its balance sheet.
+Its three principal assets are its ownership interest in the Timok Project, a high-grade copper-gold development project in Serbia; its Bisha zinc-copper mine in Eritrea; and its balance sheet.
 The company also holds a number of additional exploration licences and permits in Serbia, Macedonia, and in the Bisha mining district.